 Article III TRUSTEES

-The cboard shall consist of nine duly elected members.
+The Wallkill Public Library shall be governed by a board of not less than seven nor more than eleven Trustees, who shall serve staggered terms as provided in the Charter and the Special District Laws.

-The term of office shall be five years and commence on the first day of December following the election.
+The term of office for each Trustee shall be five years and commence on the first day of December following their election.

+The current board shall consist of nine duly elected members, unless and until reduced or increased by vote of a majority of the whole board in accordance with the Special District

+Laws.

 If a vacancy occurs on the board of trustees, the president may appoint, with board approval, an individual to serve for the balance of the unexpired term of the trustee whose retirement created such vacancy.